davidledwards/scalop/README.md

 `"@"` and the parser terminates, returning the option value map.
 By convention, the `--` option is used to explicitly terminate options so that remaining arguments, which might be prefixed with `--` or `-`, are not treated as options.

-If the next argument is either a ''long'' or ''short'' option name recognized by the parser, the corresponding processor function is applied to the remaining arguments, yielding a value, which is then associated with the option name, both ''long'' and ''short'', in the option value map.
+If the next argument is either a *long* or *short* option name recognized by the parser, the corresponding processor function is applied to the remaining arguments, yielding a value, which is then associated with the option name, both *long* and *short*, in the option value map.
 However, if the argument happens to be an option that is not recognized by the parser, then an `OptException` is thrown.
 Otherwise, the parser is recursively applied to the remaining sequence of arguments.